Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Methodology

-\item The \citetalias{Q1-SP027} multi-wavelength catalogue provided DESI spectroscopic counterparts for 42\,706 galaxies, allowing for spectroscopic AGN detection.
+The \citetalias{Q1-SP027} multi-wavelength catalogue provided DESI spectroscopic counterparts for 42\,706 galaxies, and thus allowed for spectroscopic AGN detection.
 We ran several diagnostics to identify quasars (QSOs) and AGN candidates based on these spectroscopic data.
 To select QSOs, we utilised the DESI spectral-type classification \citep[\texttt{SPECTYPE=QSO};][]{desicollaborationEarlyDataRelease2024}.
 For sources classified as galaxies (\texttt{SPECTYPE=GALAXY}), we used several methods to identify AGN based on emission line fluxes, widths, and equivalent widths measured with \verb|FastSpecFit| \citep{moustakas2023ascl.soft08005M}. \citetalias[][]{Q1-SP027} reports the details of these measurements, available for 40\,274 of the DESI EDR Q1 sources.
 This sample was accompanied by SED fitting performed by \citet{siudekValueaddedCatalogPhysical2024}, which provided stellar masses and AGN properties.
 They only kept sources with an SED fit with a reduced $\chi^2<17$.
 With these criteria, we found 160 counterparts in our stellar-mass-limited sample.
+This threshold for $\chi^2$ was adopted from \citet{siudekValueaddedCatalogPhysical2024}, who, based on extensive visual inspections (their Appendix~D.2), defined it as optimal for ensuring reliable SED fits in their value-added catalogue.
+For our DESI-selected AGN sample, the vast majority (139 out of 160) have even higher quality fits, with $\chi^2<5$, and excluding the remaining 21 sources with $\chi^2$ between 5 and 17 does not qualitatively affect our results.